grafana/agent/docs/api.md

 Get Config will return a single configuration by name.
 The configuration must exist or an error will be returned.

+Status code: 200 on success, 400 on invalid config name.
 Response on success:

 ```